webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 graphic only inside the contours of another graphic.

-Place a '''clipPath''' element around the shape you want to clip the graphic with, in this case the '''path''' we saw earlierthat defines the television screen:
+Place a '''clipPath''' element around the shape you want to clip the graphic with, in this case the '''path''' we saw earlier that defines the television screen:

 <syntaxhighlight lang="xml">